letoram/durden/README.md

 managed with a separate external tool as part of Arcan, called *arcan_db*, check the [Arcan Wiki](http://github.com/letoram/arcan/wiki) for more details.

-Statusbar
+Statusbar / Command Channel
-====
-Durden looks for a named pipe (FIFO) in the APPLTEMP namespace (usually the same as the appl dir specified as last argument to arcan) with the name *durden\_cmd*.
-This pipe can be used to send external commands similar to navigating the menus, and to update the statusbar.
-For instance, using
+==== By default, durden creates two named pipes (FIFO) in the APPLTEMP namespace (e.g. export ARCAN\_APPLTEMPPATH=/some/where but defaults to the specified appldir) with the name (durden\_status) and (durden\_control).
+These can be used to run remote controls and to update the statusbar.
+For instance, using i3status:
-i3status:

-    mkfifo ~/durden/durden_cmd
-    i3status | sed -e 's/^/status:/' > ~/durden/durden_cmd
+    i3status | sed -e 's/^/status:/' > ~/durden/durden\_

+The current commands exposed over the control channel:

+    rescan_displays - used for hooking up with output display hotplug monitors

 Features and Status
 =====